 The pharmaceutical industry has been characterized by significant litigation and other proceedings regarding patents, patent applications, trademarks and other intellectual property rights.
 The situations in which we may become party to such litigation or proceedings may include any third parties initiating litigation claiming that our products infringe their patent or other intellectual property rights, or that one of our trademarks or trade names infringes the third party's trademark rights; in such case, we would need to defend against such proceedings.
 The costs of resolving any patent litigation or other intellectual property proceeding, even if resolved in our favor, could be substantial.
 Many of our potential competitors will be able to sustain the cost of such litigation and proceedings more effectively than us because of their substantially greater resources.
-Uncertainties resulting from the initiation and continuation of patent litigation or other intellectual property proceedings may also consume significant management time.
+Uncertainties resulting from the initiation and continuation of patent litigation or other intellectual property proceedings could have a material adverse effect on our ability to compete in the marketplace.
+Patent litigation and other intellectual property proceedings may also consume significant management time.